shivesh01/HEATMAP/README.md

 ---
-name: 'Make your own Heat map'
+name: 'Make your own Heat Map'
-description: 'Data visualization with Sea born'
+description: 'Created amazing data visual graph with the help of Python'
 author: '@shivesh01'
 ---